High SchoolEarly College Campus

 Rosamond, CA 93560

-For any computer/technology support reach out to:
+For computer/technology support contact:

 Ken Dickinson, Information System Technician